 Void Loop(): The code inside this loop runs indefinitely.

 During explanation the variation maybe within a few meters so the last decimal itself to be considered so approximate the value given by the GPS to show variance in meters. and the values returned by the GPS are latitude, longitude, altitude, direction, no of satellites connected but here we need only longitude and latitude. they are in float datatype.

 you can download the code here.

-The output before crossing border and after crossing border are shown.
+The output before crossing the border and after crossing the border is shown.